A New Quantum Linear System Algorithm Beyond the Condition Number and Its Application to Solving Multivariate Polynomial Systems: Introduction

 \item Nonlinear differential equations: The quantum Carleman linearization technique for nonlinear differential equations closely parallels the Macaulay‐matrix linearization used for multivariate polynomial systems~\cite{wu2025quantum,costa2025further,liu2021efficient,krovi2023improved}.
 In both settings the central task is solving an exponentially large linear system through a QLS algorithm subroutine.
 Moreover, \cite{costa2025further} proposed a rescaling scheme to control the solution norm and the rescaling inflates the condition number to be exponentially large in certain cases, and they suggest that an alternative QLS algorithm might exists.

 Our instance‐aware QLS algorithm, already validated on the planted MIS formulation of polynomial solving, bypasses the usual condition number barrier and therefore slots naturally into the Carleman framework.
-This opens the possiblity of quantum speedup for solving certain nonlinear differential equations.
 In particular, it opens the possibility of achieving quantum speedups for solving certain classes of nonlinear differential equations, such as the Navier–Stokes equations in fluid dynamics. \end{enumerate}

 The challenges of applying our new QLS algorithm to these potential applications lie in designing an appropriate rescaling matrix $D$ and analyzing the parameter $\ET$, which depends on solving the related linear system $(AD)^{\top} \vec{p} = \xvec = (AD)^+ \vec{b}$ and on the squared row norms of the augmented matrix $H=[AD , -\bvec]$.
 Our concrete analysis of the planted MIS problem through the solution of special polynomial systems serves as a first step toward further exploration in this direction.